 As an Irish Citizen, you could be eligible for BRITISH NATIONALITY in the following circumstances:

 - You are LIVING IN THE UK on a valid Irish Passport and intend to Naturalise as a British Citizen in due course.
-Click here to read more about claiming British Citizenship through Residency.
+Read more about British Citizenship through Residency.

 - You were BORN IN THE UK* (or Northern Ireland) before 1983.
 You will have been classified as British Otherwise than by Descent, can hold a British Passport, and can pass British Nationality to your children, irrespective of where these children are born.
-Click here to read more about claiming British Nationality by Birth.
+Read more about British Nationality by Birth.

-- You have a PARENT* (a father or mother) who was born in the UK (or Northern Ireland) before 1983.
+- You have a PARENT* (a father or mother) who Naturalised in the UK before your birth, or who was born in the UK (or Northern Ireland) before 1983.
 Your parent will have been classified as British Otherwise than by Descent, hold a British Passport, and they can pass British Nationality to their children, irrespective of where these children are born.
-Click here to read more about claiming British Nationality by Descent.
+Read more about British Nationality by Descent.

 - You are UNDER 18.
-Click here to read more about the British Nationality rights of children under the age of 18.
+Read more about the British Nationality rights of children under the age of 18.

 * It gets more complicated if: